Gaza: The Trump family's Middle East business interests – DW – 02/10/2025

 "The world's people will be living there," Trump said.
 "Make that into an international, unbelievable place.
 The potential in the Gaza Strip is unbelievable."

-The Trump plan provoked furious reaction from Palestinians and swift condemnations from a wide range of governments around the world.
-There are also huge doubts over its viability on multiple levels.
+Trump's comments provoked furious reactions from Palestinians and swift condemnations from a wide range of governments around the world.
+There are huge doubts over its viability on multiple levels.

-However, given the Trump Organization's growing real estate business interests in the region, and the unambiguous comments from both Trump himself and his son-in-law, it appears they, at least, are serious about the idea.
+However, given The Trump Organization's growing real estate business interests in the region, and the unambiguous comments from both Trump and his son-in-law, it appears they, at least, are serious about the idea.

 Edited by: Uwe Hessler